 - Will I have to have an ignition interlock device in my car?

 We are here to answer any and all questions that you have.
 We understand there are a lot.
-The hassle and uncertainty of a DUII charge can be overwhelming.
-We are here to fight for you and make sure that you understand exactly what is going on with the court process, license suspension, hardship permit, and many more issues that come along with DUII allegations.
+The hassle and uncertainty of a DUI charge can be overwhelming.
+We are here to fight for you and make sure that you understand exactly what is going on with the court process, license suspension, hardship permit, and many more issues that come along with DUI allegations.

 How are these fought?

-DUII charges can be extremely complicated, hiring an attorney who is familiar with these cases is a great first step.
-Over the years we have fought many DUII cases for first time offenders eligible for diversion, to repeat offenders facing a Felony DUII and permanent license revocation.
+DUI charges can be extremely complicated—hiring an attorney like Jared who is familiar with these cases is a great first step.
+Over the years, Jared and his team have fought many DUI cases, from first-time offenders eligible for diversion to repeat offenders facing a Felony DUI charge.

-As a brief overview, fighting your case begins with the implied consent hearing and thorough cross-examination of the officer at this hearing.
-The next step is fighting the crime of DUII in court.
-This consists of filing the appropriate motions and advocating for you all the way through the trial.
-This firm uses top-tier investigators, former police officers and drug recognition experts, and expert toxicologists to call as expert witnesses during your DUII trial.
+As a brief overview, fighting your case will begin with the timely scheduling of the implied consent hearing and thorough cross-examination of the officer at this hearing.
+The next step begins with creating a steadfast defense strategy against your DUI charge.
+This consists of filing the appropriate motions and faithfully advocating for you all the way through the trial.
+The Law Office of Jared Justice utilizes top-tier investigators, former police officers, drug recognition experts, and veteran toxicologists as expert witnesses during your DUI trial.